lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 <a name="Marlin-Firmware-Changes"></a>

 ### Marlin Firmware Changes

+- 2.1.2.1, January 14 2024

+  **IMPROVEMENTS:**
+  - Enabled and configured ADVANCED_OK feature to work in tandem with the ADVANCED_OK support provided on new TFT fw patch 10

 - 2.1.2, May 14 2023
   - Last update to Marlin 2.1.2 (May 14 2023)